gafzan/AlgorithmicTradingStrategies-Decommissioned-/README.md

 First we are going to use the GUI to add the data that we need.
 Later we will go though how to implement the same operation with a script.
 The *tickers* that we need can be found on [Yahoo!
 Finance](https://finance.yahoo.com/quote/%5EOMX/components?p=%5EOMX).
 Make sure you extract the rows from the "Symbol" column.

 Run the script *financial_database_gui.py* and select **Action:** *Add underlying*, **Method:** *Manually*, **Data source:** *Yahoo Finance* and press "Perform action".
 Then paste the tickers you want to add to the data base as a string where each ticker is seperated by a comma (,) and press ENTER.
+This will make the script to download financial data (OHLC, volume and dividend quotes) from Yahoo!
+Finance and store it in the database.

 <!--
 Insert screenshot of GUI